ayush4460/PlateKhata/README.md

-# MunchMate - Restaurant QR Ordering System Frontend
+# Axios - Restaurant QR Ordering System Frontend

 A modern, responsive web application for restaurant customers to browse menus, place orders, and manage payments using QR codes.
 Built with **Next.js 15**, **React 18**, **TypeScript**, and **Tailwind CSS**.